LorenzoCorbella74/my-gen/README.md

 - Parse and execute a custom DSL for project generation and scripting
 - Support for variables, user input, file and folder operations, HTTP requests, and shell commands
 - Extensible with new commands
-- Designed for automation, scaffolding, and scripting in Deno environments
+- Designed for automation, scaffolding, and scripting in Node environments

 ## Supported Commands